 \subsection{Benchmarks for Privacy-Aware Evaluation}

-Most prior benchmarks assess general safety issues such as hallucination or factuality \cite{General4, General3, General6}, focusing primarily on text.
+Most prior benchmarks assess general safety issues such as hallucination or factuality \citep{General4, General3, General6}, focusing primarily on text.
 Despite the rise of VLMs, there remains a lack of evaluation tools to measure privacy risks stemming from visual biometric inference.
-Some recent works attempt to bridge this gap: PRIVBENCH \cite{Samson} evaluates models on images containing biometric identifiers such as faces, tattoos, and fingerprints, while PRIVQA \cite{Chen} provides a multimodal benchmark including geolocation, occupation, and personal relationships.
-However, neither \cite{Samson} nor \cite{Chen} explicitly address \textit{gender} and \textit{race}, despite their classification as protected attributes under the GDPR \cite{GDPR}.
-Furthermore, although prior studies \cite{Samson, eye_hair_weight} emphasize the importance of safeguarding soft biometric traits—such as \textit{age}, \textit{eye color}, and \textit{body weight}—which can uniquely identify individuals, these benchmarks do not evaluate models on these attributes.

-To address this gap, we introduce a novel benchmark which systematically assesses VLMs' ability to avoid leaking both explicitly regulated and implicitly identifiable biometric information.
+Some recent works attempt to bridge this gap: PRIVBENCH \citep{Samson} evaluates models on images containing biometric identifiers such as faces, tattoos, and fingerprints, while PRIVQA \citep{Chen} provides a multimodal benchmark including geolocation, occupation, and personal relationships.
+However, neither \citep{Samson} nor \citep{Chen} explicitly address \textit{gender} and \textit{race}, despite their classification as protected attributes under the GDPR \citep{GDPR}.
+Furthermore, although prior studies \citep{Samson, eye_hair_weight} emphasize the importance of safeguarding soft biometric traits, such as \textit{age}, \textit{eye color}, and \textit{body weight}, which can uniquely identify individuals, these benchmarks do not evaluate models on these attributes.
+To address this gap, we introduce a novel benchmark which systematically assesses VLM's ability to avoid leaking both explicitly regulated and implicitly identifiable biometric information.